berndbausch/Devstack-Kubernetes/k8s-manual-setup.md

 are implemented on OpenStack instances and to use the OpenStack load balancer.

 To install and configure it, the following ingredients are needed:
-- cloud authentication details
+1. cloud authentication details
-- other cloud details such as the network to which the load balancer is connected
+2. other cloud details such as the network to which the load balancer is connected
-- a cloud controller manager
+3. a cloud controller manager
-- RBAC roles for the cloud controller manager
+4. RBAC roles for the cloud controller manager

-You will use the following cloud configuration, which contains the abovementioned cloud details:
+The following template contains the cloud details (points 1 and 2):

 	[Global]
 	region=RegionOne